refena/refena/documentation/redux.md

 # Redux

-Riverpie has a wide variety of providers.
+Refena has a wide variety of providers.
 `ReduxProvider` is a provider that allows you to implement Redux architecture in your app.

 Its state is altered by dispatching actions.
 Actions are simple classes that contain all the information needed to alter the state.